michael2012z/BitBible/markdown/KJV/files/Gen.md

 20. And all the days of Jared were nine hundred sixty and two years: and he died.

-21. And Enoch lived sixty and five years, and begat Methuselah:Methuselah: Gr.
-Mathusala
+21. And Enoch lived sixty and five years, and begat Methuselah:

 22. And Enoch walked with God after he begat Methuselah three hundred years, and begat sons and daughters: